itshakim213/Simple-Electron-Boilerplate-App/README.md

 ### Notes

 - Make sure to check and adjust `main.js` in the `public` folder according to your application's requirements.
+The `forge.config.js` in the `src` too, cuz it's set for MacOs version only, so you have to add the linux or win32 configs.

 ## Built With